gunins/stonewall/examples/basic/readme.md

       <!--
           location of framework
-          data-name: location of main script for Application data-target?: location to container if not set, use document.body -->
+          data-name: location of main script for Application data-target?: location to container if not set, use document.body         data-dev?: Define App is in development mode
+      -->
       <script data-name="app" data-target="body" src="../../src/loader.js"></script>